QuantEcon/lecture-python-programming.myst/lectures/numpy.md

 #### Broadcasting

-With all the element-wise operations above, what would happen if one of the matrix does not have corresponding elements
+With all the element-wise operations above, what would happen if one of the matrix does not have corresponding elements.

 For example, `a` is a 3 by 3 matrix (`a -> (3, 3)`), but `b` is a 1 by 3 matrix (`b -> (1, 3)`).